 Cubans observe Air Force One approaching Havana Airport on March 20th.
 Source: centralmaine.com

-So we now arrive at an Odd Couple conundrum: can two countries with different and deeply held views on democracy make normalization work without driving each other crazy?
+So we now arrive at a conundrum reminiscent of The Odd Couple: can two countries with different and deeply held views on democracy make normalization work without driving each other crazy?

-On the Cuba side, there is nothing wrong with demanding that socioeconomic equality be a foundation of the political system, because it does have an effect on whether citizens feel that they are truly equal under the law, are wholly included in the political process, and receive the same opportunities to reach the peak of human promise.
+On the Cuba side, there is nothing wrong with demanding that socioeconomic equality be a foundation of the political system because it does have an effect on whether citizens feel that they are truly equal under the law, are wholly included in the political process, and receive the same opportunities to reach the peak of human promise.
 That is the spirit of the Cuban Revolution, and no one can blame it for that given the sordid state of Cuba before 1959.
-On the other hand, Castro did not explain what exactly did he mean by “political freedoms,” but it is obvious that dissent is not one of them.
+On the other hand, Raúl Castro did not explain what exactly did he mean by “political freedoms”, but it is obvious that dissent is not one of them.
 The reasons are not difficult to find if we put a little intellect into it.
-Insofar as Cuban socialism and its tenets of socioeconomic equality are advertised to Cubans as the ultimate source of all legislation and a representation of a common interest in national sovereignty, Cuban socialism is similar to the prototypical Rousseauian general will.
-And because the general will represents everybody’s best interest and is always right, it is always better to obey a law that has its source on the general will even if you disagree with it.
-Ergo, Cubans must be forced to be free, like Tania Bruguera, “El Sexto,” the Ladies in White, Heberto Padilla, and Oswaldo Payá can tell.
-Thus, the problem here is the same one that affects traditional religion: when ideas become an omnipresent and infallible dogma that does not countenance disagreement with it.
-In those conditions of groupthink, the economic, social and cultural rights that the Cuban Revolution claims to have achieved, for all their validity, are pointless.
-That, by the way, is nowhere to be found in the minds of people who have support Cuba under a “different strokes for different folks” take on democracy, which Laurence Whitehead describes as being infamously susceptible to use as a way to tolerate retreats from (liberal-)democratic values.
+Insofar as socioeconomic equality is advertised to Cubans as both the ultimate source of all legislation, Cuban socialism can be considered to be similar in logic to the Rousseauian general will.
+And because the general will is always right, since it represents the very best interest of every single member of a political society, it is always better to obey a law that has its source on the general will, even if you disagree with it.
+If necessary (actually, as a matter of course in Cuba), citizens must be forced to obey such laws, as Tania Bruguera, “El Sexto”, the Ladies in White, Heberto Padilla, and Oswaldo Payá can tell.
+In short, speaking in Rousseauian terms, Cubans must be forced to be free.
+The problem, of course, is the same one that affects traditional religion: when ideas become an omnipresent and infallible dogma that does not countenance disagreement with it.
+In those conditions of forced groupthink, the economic, social, and cultural rights that the Cuban Revolution claims to have achieved, for all their validity, are pointless.
+That realization, by the way, is nowhere to be found in the minds of the people who support the Cuban political system under a “different strokes for different folks” take on democracy, which Laurence Whitehead describes in his chapter from the third edition of Constructing Democratic Governance in Latin America as being infamously susceptible to use as a way to tolerate retreats from (liberal-)democratic values.
 One point for the US.

 On the US side, neither is there anything wrong with asserting that no government, not even the most progressively-minded, should assume that individuality is superfluous, especially when it comes to the impact of government decisions on ordinary lives.
-This why the right to dissent – the same right Cuban supporters in the US take advantage of when making their case against the embargo but seemingly cannot conceive Cubans on the island to have – matters.
-But we also know, unless someone is living on a rock or ignores the following on purpose, that the US has ghastly flaws — rising income inequality, African-Americans killed by (usually White) police officers or overpopulating prisons, health care being a good on the market and not a right, politicians being sold to the highest bidder thanks to easily circumvented campaign finance rules, etc. In such conditions, the political freedoms for which the US if worldwide famous are just as pointless.
-(Fortunately, though, Americans can speak out against those injustices and/or vote for people who promise to reverse them, like Jill Stein or even Bernie Sanders.)
+This why the right to disagree with the government – the same right Cuban supporters in the US take advantage of when making their case against the embargo but seemingly cannot conceive Cubans on the island to have – matters.
+But we also know, unless we are actually living under a rock, that the US has ghastly flaws: rising income inequality, African-Americans killed by (usually White) police officers or overpopulating prisons, health care being a good on the market and not a right, politicians being sold to the highest bidder thanks to easily circumvented campaign finance rules, etc. In such conditions, the political freedoms for which the US is globally famous are equally pointless.
 Moreover, it is also a historical fact that despite rhetorical artillery barrages like Ted Cruz’s, the US does have a negative historical record in Cuba, among other counts, by virtue of negating its full independence after the Spanish-American War and enlisting the help of people like Fulgencio Batista, the dictator whose henchmen beat and tortured Cruz’s father.
-And when scandals like Abu Ghraib and the Guantanamo detainees show up, or when Obama does not appear to hold all Latin American countries to the same human rights standard he holds Cuba to, Obama’s human rights “trap” is in reality a flimsy one.
+And when scandals like Abu Ghraib and the Guantánamo detainees show up, or when Obama does not appear to hold all Latin American countries to the same human rights standard he holds Cuba to, Obama’s human rights “trap” is, in reality, a flimsy one.
 One point for Cuba.

 But however you slice it, hell did freeze over.
 I guess that means the Curse of the Billy Goat will finally be broken and Cubs will win the World Series this year.